 Admin

-Administrative assistants can apply for roles pretty much anywhere as all companies of a certain size will have admin that needs to be done.
+Administrative assistants can apply for roles pretty much anywhere because all companies of a certain size will have administrative tasks that need doing.

-As an administrative assistant, you’ll often get to meet many interesting people and there can be great satisfaction in knowing that you’re helping a company to run efficiently.
+As an administrative assistant, you’ll often get to meet many interesting people, and there can be great satisfaction in knowing that you’re helping a company run efficiently.

-The breadth of opportunity is also wide and varied – with many Administrative Assistant roles now handling HR functions and managing budgets.
-In this job, you’ll learn a broad range of skills and it’s likely that your role will vary from day to day.
+The breadth of opportunity is also wide, with many administrative assistant roles now handling HR functions and managing budgets.
+In this job, you’ll learn a broad range of skills, and your role will likely vary from day to day.

 Ready to find an admin job?